-An owner or operator of a boiler > 2 MMBtu/hr, turbine, or engine, shall keep and maintain all data logs, monitoring records, including CEMS data, source test reports, diagnostic emission checks, maintenance, service and tuning records, and any other information required by this rule, on-site for 5 years.
+An owner or operator shall keep and maintain all data logs, monitoring records, including CEMS data, source test reports, diagnostic emission checks, maintenance, service and tuning records, and any other information required by this rule, on-site for 5 years.
 Records shall be made available to the Executive Officer upon request.